CrateTools/Crate/README.md

 FFmpeg, which Crate depends on, is under the GNU Lesser General Public License version 2.1 or later (LGPL v2.1+), most files in FFmpeg, not all, support this license.

 MediaInfo, which Crate depends on, is under the BSD 2-Clause License

+#
+You’re welcome to use and modify Crate provided you:

+Acknowledge the original creator and link to the source repository https://github.com/CrateTools/Crate in your documentation or materials.

 OpenImageIO, which Crate depends on, is under Apache License.